urdmg/django-sparkle-1.5/README.md

 1. `easy_install django-sparkle` or `pip install django-sparkle`
 2. Add `sparkle` to your installed apps
-3. Add `django.contrib.markup` to your installed apps if not already included
 3. In `settings.py` add `SPARKLE_PRIVATE_KEY_PATH` which is the path to your private DSA key for signing your releases.
 4. In `urls.py` include the sparkle URLs by adding something like `(r'^sparkle/', include('sparkle.urls'))`.
-5. Ensure your domain name is properly configured in the sites framework.
+5. Ensure your domain name is properly configured in the sites framework and `MEDIA_URL` is correctly set
 6. `python manage.py syncdb` to create the tables needed for sparkle.

 # Usage